doctorcolossus/tab_wrangler/README.md

 ## Usage

+Currently I just keep this in `~/tab_wrangler` and run it from `~` as  `python -m tab_wrangler`.

+If there's interest, I could work on making this into a proper Python package and/or providing packages for Arch Linux or Debian/Ubuntu.
+But for now I am lazy.
+Pull requests welcome!

+### Keybindings

 `c`: Close *all* browser windows, saving their contents to untitled files.
 Careful, as "undo" is not yet implemented!